kurodaritsu/manim-workspace/README.md

    <img alt = "Jupyter Manim Snapshot" src=".github/md-resources/jupyter_run_manim_snapshot.png" style="width:75%; height:auto;">

 > [!TIP]
 > To shutdown your current Jupyter Lab server, press `Ctrl + C` on the same terminal, or go to `File -> Shut Down` in Jupyter Lab window.
+To view currently running servers, run `jupyter server list` on a terminal.

 > [!TIP]
 > For more examples using `manim` on notebooks, visit: